worktheclock/replit.github.io/repls/dot-replit.md

-# Configuring the run button
+# Configuring the Run Button

 A file named `.replit` can be added to any repl in order to customize the behavior of the run button.
 Written in [toml](https://github.com/toml-lang/toml), a `.replit` file looks something like: